 Good vs. Bad fats.

 Disgusting fat!
 Would all of our weight loss problems be solved if we just eliminated fat from our diets?
 The simple answer is no, it’s not that simple.
-Fats are an important part of a healthy diet and you cannot live without them.
+Fats are an important part of a healthy diet; you cannot live without them.
 Essential fatty acids from certain fats are required for use to survive.
-Fats keep our skin soft, deliver fat-soluble vitamins, and are a great source of energy.
+Fats keep our skin soft, deliver fat-soluble vitamins, and are a great energy source.
 It’s easy to get confused about good fats and bad fats so I am going to help clear the air in this article.

 - Unsaturated fats: These include polyunsaturated fatty acids and monounsaturated fats.

 - Polyunsaturated fats are found mostly in vegetable oils and help lower blood cholesterol and triglyceride levels.
 One type of polyunsaturated fat is omega-3 fatty acids which are heart-protective by reducing coronary artery disease.

 - Monounsaturated fats reduce the risk of heart disease.
 These heart-healthy fats are in foods such as olives; avocados; hazelnuts; almonds; Brazil nuts; cashews; sesame seeds; pumpkin seeds; and olive, canola, and peanut oils.

 - Saturated Fats: These fats are usually solid, and most come from an animal source.
 They have been vilified in the past as being the major course of coronary after disease.
 However, that became less clear with the identification of the risk caused by Trans Fats (an artificial fat used as a food additive – partially hydrogenated fats).

 Good Fats and Bad Fats